Bobby Chinn

-Robert Chinn is a New Zealand-born American international chef, television presenter, restaurateur and cookbook author.
+Bobby Chinn is a New Zealand international chef, television presenter, restaurateur and cookbook author.
 He is a culinary celebrity across Asia and the Middle East, thanks to his role as host of Discovery TLC's World Cafe, and as a judge on MBC's Top Chef Middle East.
 He opened two award-winning restaurants in Vietnam – Restaurant Bobby Chinn in Hanoi (2001) and Bobby Chinn Saigon in Ho Chi Minh (2011), then relocated to London in 2014 and opened the House of Ho Vietnamese restaurant.

 Early life and education

-Bobby Chinn was born in Auckland, New Zealand to an Egyptian mother and a Chinese father.
-His culinary story began at the age of 10, as he began to explore Asian and North African recipes in his grandmothers' kitchens.